whw-baird/til/_posts/2022-04-04-ruby-koans.md

 ```
 At first I tried ``` true ```, which had worked for other tests in ```about_strings```, but that didn't work.
 I searched for what the ```string[x,y]``` method did, and then tried ```It```, but that didn't work.
 Then I realized I hadn't read the documentation for the method carefully enough.
 The second number isn't the final position of the substring being pulled, it is the *length*.
 However, I then tried ```"I"```, and that didn't work either.
 Not sure what the solution is, will have to come back to it later.

+The arrays were not too tough.
+Arrays-within-arrays are pretty cool.
+I'm not sure what is going on with the ```test_swapping_with_parallel_assignment"``` koan, even though I got it.